matrix8967/text-mainframe-computer-mirror/_posts/2022-07-02-Public-Cervix-Announcement.md

 So let's get started.

-## The worst DIY project.
+## _Totally_ legally binding disclaimer:

-A quick disclaimer: I'm just another dude on the internet.
+I'm just another dude on the internet.

 I don't know fucking _anything_.

-_These resources are strictly educational._
+_These resources are strictly for educational purposes._

 It's up to you to understand the various risks involved with your situation.

 This is not Medical Advice or Legal Advice.
+It's _questionable_ advice at best?

-The following are resources for accessing medication (mifepristone & misoprostol) and managing your health at home.
+The following are resources for accessing medication (mifepristone & misoprostol) and managing your reproductive health at home.

 These are _NOT_ Emergency Contraceptives (PlanB).
 This is also not a `1:1` substitute for a clinical medical procedure.

 ---

-## 🔗️ Links
+## SMAs: Be your own boss with the worst DIY project ever...

+* Here are the 🔗️s:

 ### [Reproaction](https://reproaction.org/campaign/self-managed-abortion/)